 In order to fully get the “error” in selling grain at harvest and then buying calls to replace that grain, so as to still participate in possible higher prices you need to understand how carrying charges work in the grain markets.
 The definition of “carrying charges” is: an expense or effective cost arising from unproductive […]

 Buying (Long) a Call Option: A basic option strategy to be familiar with and learn the advantages and disadvantages of is buying a Call Option (Long Call).
-Buying a call option is the opposite of buying a put option, in that a buying a call gives you the right, but not the obligation to buy […]
+Buying a call option is the opposite of buying a put option in that buying a call gives you the right, but not the obligation, to buy the […]

 When you trade the markets, you really don’t know the exact probability of winning or losing on a given trade.
 Additionally you won’t know exactly how much you will profit or lose.
 What a CTA does is extensive historical testing on his / her concepts, and trading strategies to understand what to expect.
 They will also pull huge data samples of market […]

 A futures or commodity market is “locked-limit” when trading is suspended due to prices moving the exchange-stipulated daily limit, this can happen for one day (it can even lock-limit and then trade off), or if given a news event monumental in nature, the market may stay “locked” for as many days needed for market participants […]

 When a CTA or Money Manager is testing or back-testing their entry signals one of the most important aspects they look at is if the technique’s they are using has a distinct “edge”, for the time-frame they are trading (short-term, swing, long-term, etc).
 Positive price movement is when the market goes in the direction of […]